nstifani/Spinalcord_Mapper/Dev/README.md

 # Spinalcord_Mapper v1.0
-2016-12-17
+2017-01-16
 Author: Nicolas Stifani nstifani@gmail.com

-This is a plugin for ImageJ intented for Processing, Manual Registration and cell count of spinal cord images.
+This is a plugin for ImageJ intended for Processing, Manual Registration and Cell Count of spinal cord images.
 It requires ImageJ 1.50 and above.

 To install it: